8 min read

 Evolving cyber-security

-For example, whenever a message or media is entered by the user in the chatbot, Spixii checks with validation rules and an anti-virus program before processing further the data.
+For example, whenever a message or media is entered by the user in the chatbot, the conversational process checks with validation rules and an anti-virus program before processing further the data.

 “Every entry point in the chatbot requires a checkpoint to ensure that there aren’t any viruses or lines of code that could trigger anything in our systems, and there is a need to protect insurers against more and more sophisticated cyber-security attacks,” says Million.

-SaaS platform for insurance IT architecture needs to have the flexibility to grow and to be secure.
+SaaS platforms enterprises use need the flexibility to grow and be secure.
 Spixii advises that data must be secured, and it needs to be backed up at a disaster recovery site.
-For insurers, it’s vital to have good IT architecture that can scale, and that architecture must allow for flexibility to enable volume when it comes and drops.
+For financial services providers, it’s vital to have good IT architecture that can scale, and that architecture must allow for flexibility to enable volume when it comes and drops.

-“Spixii does penetration testing quite regularly, and we have invested a lot in IT security to ensure that we have ISO27001 certification for information and security management, and we are also Cyber Essential Plus certified”, says Million.
+“Spixii does penetration testing quite regularly, and we have invested a lot in IT security to ensure that we have the ISO27001:2022 certification for information and security management.”, says Million.

-This technology aims to make the high-value services of insurance accessible and available to the end user.
-Digital, automated, and accessible it’s easy to interact with because it’s conversational.
-It’s intuitive and personal.
-It embraces data and continuous improvement, which can be achieved by mapping the customer journey with different processes.
-Their performance needs to be measurable in terms of how they perform in the interaction with end customers.
+This technology aims to make complex and high-emotion enquiries accessible and available to consumers.
+Digital, automated, and natural, it’s easy to interact with it because it’s simply conversational.
+It’s also intuitive and personal.
+It embraces data and continuous improvement, which can be achieved by analysing the key KPIs and conversational paths.

 Example: Spixii & Conversational Process Automation